 Which personalities tend to succeed and thrive in Personal Driver (Uber, Lyft) careers?
 Based on our research, there is a relatively strong positive correlation between the following personality types and Personal Driver (Uber, Lyft) career satisfaction.
 This doesn’t mean that there aren’t many exceptions, of course, but if you fit into one of the following personality types then we suggest you give strong consideration to a career in Personal Driver (Uber, Lyft).

 The exact personality types that make a successful personal driver have not been explored.
-However, it is reasonable to assume that as personal drivers will also need to follow state rules and regulations surrounding driving and they will need to adhere to their client schedules, they will most likely score high on conscientiousness.
+However, it is reasonable to assume that as personal drivers will need to follow state rules and regulations surrounding driving and adhere to their client schedules, they will most likely score high on conscientiousness.

 Accomplishment and mastery